-- 12.4.
-The basis for determination of the inherent risk (high, medium, low) should be clearly spelt out. - 12.5.
-The process of inherent risk assessment may make use of both quantitative and qualitative approaches. - 12.6.
-Compare of the current residual risk of auditable units with that of the previous audit to assess the effectiveness of the control environment and assess the direction of risk.
+- The basis for determination of the inherent risk (high, medium, low) should be clearly spelt out. - The process of inherent risk assessment may make use of both quantitative and qualitative approaches. - Compare of the current residual risk of auditable units with that of the previous audit to assess the effectiveness of the control environment and assess the direction of risk.

-While the quantum of credit, market, and operational risks could largely be determined by quantitative assessment, a qualitative approach may be adopted for assessing the regulatory and reputation risks in various business groups.
+While the quantum of credit, market, and operational risks could largely be determined by quantitative assessment, a qualitative approach may be adopted for assessing the regulatory and reputation risks in various business activities.
 In order to focus attention on areas of greater risk to the Company, an activity-wise and location-wise identification of risk should be undertaken.